This is my entry for this month’s photo blogging challenge. The theme this month is ‘Express Yourself’.

 Anyway, all that aside here are my five:

-It’s almost like I’ve died decades ago and now I remain here without any connection to the world.
+I’ve died decades ago and now I remain here without any connection to the world.

 I used to play the piano when I was younger.
 I did so for some time, but as I grew older my music taste changed considerably and I didn’t want to play classical music anymore.
 I wanted to play rock music on an electric guitar, then I decided I wanted to mix house music and records instead.
 So in the end my piano got sold and lessons stopped.
 I kind of regret that now because I miss playing the piano.